gsm1011/hadoop.admin/manuscript/chapter8.md

 ![AWS Access Credentials<span
 data-label="fig:aws.access.credentials"></span>](images/5163os_08_09.png)

-By clicking the ’**Make Inactive**’ link on the status column of the access keys table, we can make the access keys inactive.
+By clicking the '**Make Inactive**' link on the status column of the access keys table, we can make the access keys inactive.
 Inactive access keys can be made active again and can be deleted from the list.